Hero-Solutions/RS_ptif/README.md

 Also make sure that the webserver (for example www-data) has full write access to this plugin folder, so chmod and/or chown the each plugin directory if needed.

-The following lines should be added to the configuration file of your ResourceSpace installation ``include/config.php``.
-You can edit these according to your own preferences:
+The following lines should be added to the configuration file of your ResourceSpace installation (include/config.php).
+You can alter the values as needed for your particular setup.

 ```
 # This must be set to NULL in order to fix a bug within ResourceSpace